OEWG Chair releases Zero Draft and Rev 1 of the Final Report, setting stage for final talks

 Existing and potential threats

 Ransomware emerged as a key threat, with States warning of its growing scale, severity, and impact on international security.
-They called for a comprehensive response—targeting ransomware actors, their tools, and illicit financial flows—and noted the need for a human-centric approach to mitigate harms.
-States also flagged rising threats from cryptocurrency theft and the growing availability of commercial ICT intrusion tools and vulnerabilities on the dark web.
+Wiper malware and trojans, phishing, man-in-the-middle and distributed denial-of-service (DDoS) were also specifically underlined.
+States called for a comprehensive response—targeting ransomware actors, their tools, and illicit financial flows—and noted the need for a human-centric approach to mitigate harms.
+States also flagged rising threats from cryptocurrency theft.

 States continued to express concern that a lack of awareness of existing and potential threats and a lack of adequate capacities to detect, defend against and/or respond to malicious ICT activities may make them more vulnerable.
-States encouraged enhanced awareness, capacity-building, and international cooperation, especially among CERTs and CSIRTs.
+States encouraged enhanced awareness, capacity-building, public-private partnerships and international cooperation, especially among CERTs and CSIRTs.

 The report’s recommendations